serokell/blog-posts/Introduction to Free Monads/article.md

 This code will happily compile, but it doesn't do anything interesting.
 Indeed, we didn't define the meaning of the computation, only its form, and we can't directly use `runStateF` to "run" our free state monad.

-This means we need to write an interpreter, so let's do just that.
+This means we need to write an interpreter, so let's do that.
 Remember that `Free` has two constructors, `Pure` and `Free`, so we need to pattern-match on those:

 ```haskell